Itegories: Extensive Restriction Categories

 \begin{definition} A \textbf{coCartesian restriction category} is a restriction category $\mathbb{X}$ with finite \textbf{restriction coproducts} \cite[Sec 2.1]{cockett2007restriction}, that is, $\mathbb{X}$ has finite coproducts where all the injection maps ${\iota_j: A_j \to A_1 + \hdots + A_n}$ are total. \end{definition}

-In a coCartesian restriction category with restriction zeroes, we can define ``quasi-projections'' for the restriction coproduct which make the injections into \emph{restriction isomorphisms}.
-Recall that in a restriction category, a \textbf{restriction isomorphism} \cite[Sec 2.3]{cockett2002restriction} is a map $f: A \to B$ such that there is a map $f^\circ: B \to A$ such that $f f^\circ = \overline{f}$ and $f^\circ f = \overline{f}$.
+In a coCartesian restriction category with restriction zeroes, we can define ``quasi-projections'' for the restriction coproduct which make the injections into \emph{restriction isomorphisms} (also known as \emph{partial isomorphisms}).
+Recall that in a restriction category, a \textbf{restriction isomorphism} \cite[Sec 2.3.1]{cockett2002restriction} is a map $f: A \to B$ such that there is a map $f^\circ: B \to A$, called its \textbf{restriction inverse}, such that $f f^\circ = \overline{f}$ and $f^\circ f = \overline{f^\circ}$.
+Restriction inverses are unique, and if $f$ is a restriction isomorphism then its restriction inverse $f^\circ$ is also a restriction isomorphism, whose restriction inverse is $f$ \cite[Lem 2.18.(vii)]{cockett2002restriction}.

 \begin{definition} In a coCartesian restriction categories with restriction zeroes, for a finite family of objects $A_0, \hdots, A_n$, the \textbf{quasi-projections} are the maps $\iota^\circ_j: A_0 + \hdots + A_n \to A_j$ defined as the copairing of zeroes and the identity in the $j$th argument, $\iota^\circ_j = \left[ \begin{smallmatrix} 0 \\ \vdots \\ 0 \\ 1_{A_j} \\ 0 \\ \vdots\\ 0 \end{smallmatrix}\right]$.
 In other words, $\iota^\circ_j$ is the unique map such that $\iota_j \iota^\circ_j =1_{A_j}$ and $\iota_i \iota^\circ_j =0$ for $i \neq j$. \end{definition}